 The primary sign is a sleep–wake cycle longer than 24 hours, usually averaging a 25-26 hour cycle.
 In someone who is forcing their sleep with alarms, this may look like cyclical insomnia.
-When your Circadian Rhythm is not aligned with your schedule, you would have insomnia, but when it is, you would sleep fine.
+When your Circadian Rhythm is not aligned with your schedule, you would have insomnia and symptoms of sleep deprivation, but when it is aligned, you would sleep fine.

 Sighted Non-24 is not well studied by researchers yet, but we know of several causes.

 - It may be a neurological disorder with an abnormal functioning of the suprachiasmatic nucleus (SCN) in the hypothalamus.